Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Experimental setup

 for $l = 1, \dots, L$, and

-We also report the standard error (SE), median, and 90th percentile of $\{{\rm MSE}_l\}_l$. (\new{We say that the difference between two models is significant if their MSE $\pm$ SE intervals do not overlap.
-However,} the standard errors provided here should be used with caution since there are significant spatial correlations in the MSE values across locations, so we do not truly have $L$ independent samples from an asymptotically normal distribution.)
+We also report the standard error (SE), median, and 90th percentile of $\{{\rm MSE}_l\}_l$.
+We say the difference between the two models is significant if their MSE $\pm$ SE intervals do not overlap.
+Note that the standard errors provided here should be used with caution since there are significant spatial correlations in the MSE values across locations, so we do not truly have $L$ independent samples from an asymptotically normal distribution.

 \paragraph{Tercile classification metrics} We estimate the accuracy of our tercile classification predictions as the proportion of correctly classified samples out of all observations.